 High school football scoreboard: Oct.
 12-13, 2018

-The playoff picture is coming more into focus as the high school football regular season starts to wind down.
+The playoff picture is coming more into focus as the high school football regular season starts to wind down, as two more area teams locked up postseason berths with wins Friday night.

-As Week 8 of the season kicks off tonight, three more area teams could lock up a postseason berth with a win tonight.

-Champaign Central (5-2) plays at Normal West (6-1) in a key Big 12 game, with Tim Turner's Maroons looking to extend their win streak to five games.
-A win would not only give Central sole possession of second place in the 11-team Big 12, but also guarantee the program's first playoff appearance since 2015.
+When the Week 8 dust settled, Champaign Central (5-3) was still teetering on the edge of playoffs after suffering a 35-20 loss at Normal West (7-1) in a key Big 12 game that snapped the Maroons' five game win streak.
+Central sunk back to fourth in the conference, tied with Bloomington with a 5-2 conference record, and is still looking to guarantee the program's first playoff appearance since 2015.

-Arcola (5-2) hosts Decatur Lutheran (4-3) in a Little Okaw Valley Conference Northwest game that doubles as the Purple Riders' homecoming game.
+Arcola (6-2), on the other hand, had more luck with a 37-36 victory over Decatur Lutheran (4-4) in a Little Okaw Valley Conference Northwest game at home that doubled as the Purple Riders' homecoming game.

-Paxton-Buckley-Loda (5-2) travels to Sangamon Valley Conference rival Watseka (4-3) in a game that has playoff implications for both programs, with PBL trying to secure its fifth consecutive trip to the postseason.
+Paxton-Buckley-Loda (6-2) also clinched its fifth consecutive trip to the postseason with a 24-22 victory at Sangamon Valley Conference rival Watseka (4-4), with the Warriors down to just one week to win and become playoff eligible.

-On top of those three games, the race for the Vermilion Valley Conference title could be decided tonight.
-Salt Fork (6-1, 3-0 VVC) hosts Bismarck-Henning/Rossville-Alvin (6-1, 3-1) in a critical league clash.
-The host Storm are vying for their first conference championship since 2011.
+On top of those three games, a battle between Vermilion Valley Conference leaders Salt Fork (6-1, 3-0 VVC) hosts Bismarck-Henning/Rossville-Alvin (6-1, 3-1) went in favor of the Blue Devils after a last-second field goal provided a 23-21 road victory over the Storm.

-If Salt Fork holds off the Blue Devils, they will have at least clinched a share of the league title.

-Oakwood (3-4, 2-1) is still in the running for the VVC title, and the Comets, who have recovered from an 0-3 start, play at Westville (0-7, 0-3) tonight before hosting Salt Fork in Week 9.
+Oakwood (4-4, 3-1) is still in the running for the VVC title, as the Comets have recovered from an 0-3 start and continued on their winning path with a 49-21 victory over Westville (0-8, 0-4).
+The Comets also survived being eliminated from the playoffs.
+Next week, Oakwood hosts Salt Fork, with both teams sitting at 3-1 in conference.

 More is at stake, too, for 12 area teams who still have playoff aspirations.